hrnr/TrafficSim/README.md

 * non-uniform roads, non-uniform vehicles

 ##Building
 This project is written in standard C++11.
 It uses POSIX and Boost Graph Library.
 It should build fine on all POSIX systems, including mac.
-Windows are not supported (althought it should work fine with cygwin - link it with cygwin1.dll).
+Windows are not supported (although it should work fine with cygwin - link it with cygwin1.dll).
 Compilation tested with `boost 1.55` and both `gcc 4.9` and `clang 3.5`.
 Project uses [cmake](http://www.cmake.org/) as build system.

 0. get sources